 1. First thing’s first; please – leave your toddler at home

 The last thing a new mother feels like dealing with while still adjusting to her little human is someone else’s toddler.
 Toddlers don’t really get personal space, nor do they understand “be quiet” or “don’t touch that”.
-So do everyone else a favour and for the duration of the visit – organise alternative care arrangements for your toddler.
+So do everyone else a favour and for the duration of the visit, organise alternative care arrangements for your toddler unless your new mama friend insists you bring them.

 2. Don’t come empty-handed